fusioncharts/dev_centre_docs/fusiontime/getting-started/change-default-aggregation.md

 This is where data aggregation comes in handy.
 By default, FusionTime automatically groups the data for a specific period of time (For example, 2 months), based on the available pixel of the chart canvas.
 This automatic grouping of data is known as **data** **binning**.
 By default, once the data is grouped, FusionTime applies the `average` function to aggregate the data and display it in the chart.

-The data bin is always built as per the available pixels in the chart and cannot be configured.
+## Change Default Aggregation

 A chart with default data aggregation is shown below:

 {% embed_ftChart online-sales-single-series %}

 In the above chart, note that when you hover on the data plots a tooltip appears which shows the data bin for a specific period of time and the average of the values within that data bin.
-In this case, the data bin is for 15 days.
-So the chart shows the average sales value for 15 days.
+In this case, the data bin is for 10 days.
+So the chart shows the average sales value for 10 days.

 However, you can change the aggregate function from `average` to any of the following:

 - Sum
 - Average

-- Count

 - Min
 - Max
 - First
 - Last

 To change the aggregate function refer to the code below: